Sava Radić

-Sava Radić (Сава Радић; born 4 March 1998) is a Serbian footballer, who plays as a defender for FK Dubočica.
+Sava Radić (Сава Радић; born 4 March 1998) is a Serbian footballer who plays as a defender for Valletta in Maltese Premier League.

 Club career

 Čukarički

 Born in Niš, Sava played for youth selections of Nacional Niš.
 He moved to Čukarički as a cadet in 2013.
 After two years spent with youth team, Radić signed his first three-year professional contract with club at the beginning of December 2015.
 He also continued playing with youth team and was a member of generation which won Serbian youth league and promotion in 2016–17 UEFA Youth League.
 Radić made his senior debut in the 6th fixture match of the 2016–17 Serbian SuperLiga campaign against Vojvodina, played on 21 August 2016, when he performed as a right-back.
 While with youth setup, Radić collected 6 games as a senior in both domestic competitions until the end of 2016–17 season.
 After overgrowing youth team, Radić has permanently joined first squad in summer 2017, when he converted his squad number, being assigned number 2 jersey.
 On 18 April 2018, Radić scored own goal in the first leg of the semifinal cup match against Partizan, after which he was replaced by Stefan Veličković in second half.